 Sarepta Outreach Ministry

 Sarepta Outreach Ministry is a mercy ministry working out of Sarepta Church, and has been in operation for many years.
-We are called to address is to care for and support people infected and affected by the rampant and devastating effects of HIV and AIDS.
+We are called to care for and support people who are infected and affected by HIV and AIDS.
 There is sadly no shortage of people that are affected by the disease in Kwa Zulu Natal, South Africa.
 The prevalence rate is the highest in South Africa and regarded as one of the highest in the world.
 The focus of our ministry is in Stockville and KwaNyuswa.